What's the best salad to pair with Clubhouse Chicken Squares?

 You ladies are SO helpful:love: Thanks ladies!
 I will look through the List and go from there, Ann. :)

-5. What can I serve with Clubhouse Chicken Squares?
+Should I serve a warm salad with Clubhouse Chicken Squares?

 Similar Pampered Chef Threads